Tudat/tudat/developerGuide/extendingJSON/enumerations.rst

   ...

 As you can see, the string representations are provided for **all** the enumeration values, even those that are not supported by the JSON interface.
 For instance, :literal:`custom_ephemeris` is not supported by the JSON interface, because a :literal:`boost::function` cannot be provided using JSON files.
 Thus, this enum value is marked as unsupported by adding it to the variable :literal:`unsupportedEphemerisTypes`.
-In this way, when the user provides the value :literal:`"custom"`, for the key :literal:`ephemeris`, rather than getting an :class:`IllevalValueError`, an :class:`EphemerisType` with value :literal:`custom_ephemeris` will be created without printing any warning.
+In this way, when the user provides the value :literal:`"custom"`, for the key :jsonkey:`ephemeris`, rather than getting an :class:`IllevalValueError`, an :class:`EphemerisType` with value :literal:`custom_ephemeris` will be created without printing any warning.
 Then, when the actual :class:`EphemerisSettings` are created, in its :literal:`from_json` function, the user will get an error in which it is said that custom epehemeris is not supported by the JSON interface but it *does* exist in Tudat, so if they want to use it they have to build their own custom JSON-Tudat application, in which the ephemeris function is defined manually (after reading the JSON input file containing the remainder of the settings).

 Although a :literal:`to_json` and :literal:`from_json` function has to be written for each enumeration, the functions are just a single line in which the functions :literal:`stringFromEnum` and :literal:`enumFromString` defined in :class:`Tudat/InputOutput/JsonInterface/Support/errorHandling.h` are called: